Psyop/Cryptomatte/README.md

 **Specification:** This is a technical document describing the Cryptomatte standard.
 It specifies how Cryptomattes are structured, encoded, and decoded.
 It also contains our SIGGRAPH 2015 poster on the subject.

+## Acknowledgements

+* Anders Langlands
+* Alon Gibli
+* Jean-Francois Panisset
+* Psyop
+* Solid Angle
+* All the members of the Cryptomatte Committee

 ## Nuke Installation